Lower School Curriculum

 We call our STEM program the IDEA Lab because it engages learners as they apply technology to projects of their own design.
 As they work on their projects, they build academic connections and develop future-ready skills.
 Whether students are exploring robotics, coding, websites, video broadcasts, circuitry, or structures, they’re developing critical-thinking skills.
 Students are solving problems, collaborating, and learning valuable project- and time-management skills.
 Additionally, they’re reflecting, communicating, and presenting not only their projects but their learning.
 Students build skills, knowledge, and interests critical for college and career success.

-Physical education classes for students in kindergarten through grade 5 meet four days a week.
+Physical education classes for students in kindergarten through fifth grade meet four days a week.
 Our facilities include a renovated playground, with natural and man-made features, and two sports fields.
-Lower School students also have access to the School track and turf field, a climbing wall, and an indoor pool which allows for swimming instruction in grades 1–5.
+Lower School students also have access to the School track and turf field, a climbing wall, and an indoor pool which allows for swimming instruction in grades first through fifth.

 PE classes reinforce children’s natural joy in physical activity.
 In all classes, students learn the importance of respect, responsibility, honesty, and moral courage—and they practice teamwork, problem solving, and leadership.
 The early grades focus on spatial awareness and movement, and relationship concepts, as well as fundamental locomotor, non-locomotor, and manipulative skills to achieve movement competency and proficiency.
 In the upper grades, students apply these skills as activity-specific motor skills in a variety of settings.